This is a distilled summary of the core guides I’ve made on AdequateLife.

 Your reputation is critical because people talk about you in your absence.

-Good reputations are maintained through honoring and setting healthy boundaries.
+Good reputations are maintained by honoring and setting healthy boundaries.

 Good boundaries are tactful (i.e., behaving inoffensively).